2018 PCI DSS Workshop Agenda

 4:15 pm – 5:15 pm VoIP Phone Systems and the PCI DSS

-Pat Buckley, Credit Card Coordinator, University of California Berkeley; Joe Tinucci, Senior Director Payments Team, Coalfire
+Pat Buckley, Credit Card Coordinator, University of California Berkeley and Joe Tinucci, CISSP, QSA, Senior Director Payments Team, Coalfire

 Telephone systems are conduits through which businesses and consumers conduct their commerce; obviously required for all telephone-related payments.
 Did you know that Voice over IP (VoIP) telephony systems are in scope for PCI DSS?
 This session will review the concepts and vocabulary that you will need to speak intelligently with your Telecom department about VoIP and security, as well as point you toward solutions for securing your merchants’ VoIP systems.
 UC Berkeley will discuss their experience creating a secure design for their VoIP system that not only secured their system but met the needs for PCI DSS compliance.
 We will cover the thinking and processes that led to the campus seeking assistance in creating a secure VoIP architecture.
 Join us for a discussion of this hot compliance topic.